 One of the issues that gave Uber tremendous leverage, in that case, was the fact

-The lawsuit makes a number of arguments regarding why drivers should be classified as employees rather than as contractors.
-Lyft runs a business that is totally dependent on the drivers to provide their services.
+The lawsuit makes several arguments regarding why drivers should be classified as employees rather than as contractors.
+Lyft runs a business that is dependent on the drivers to provide their services.
 The suit argues that drivers don’t have meaningful degrees of business autonomy.
-For example, drivers don’t have the ability to set their own rates or build relationships with passengers for future services.
+For example, drivers can’t set their own rates or build relationships with passengers for future services.

 Moreover, Lyft controls the terms of employment.
-Drivers don’t have the freedom to cancel rides at their discretion without being penalized by lift.
-Also, by giving drivers only 15 seconds to accept rides, Lyft prohibits drivers from being engaged in any other meaningful activity even when they are not providing any services on the platform.
+The lift does not allow drivers to cancel rides at their discretion without penalizing them.
+Also, by giving drivers only 15 seconds to accept rides, Lyft prohibits them from engaging in any other meaningful activity even when they do not provide any services on the platform.

 Protecting Employees’ Rights

-If you believe your employer has misclassified you as a contractor instead of a full-time worker to dodge paying you wages, providing you with medical or other benefits or overtime, please contact an experienced California employment lawyer who can help evaluate your case and help you seek compensation and relief for your losses.
+If you believe your employer has misclassified you as a contractor instead of a full-time worker to dodge paying you wages, providing you with medical or other benefits, or overtime, don’t hesitate to get in touch with an experienced California employment lawyer who can help evaluate your case and help you seek compensation and relief for your losses.

 Source: https://jalopnik.com/lyft-slapped-with-another-class-action-lawsuit-about-dr-1837267869